Menu

 IMPACT

-From the geography teaching at Lyppard Grange Primary School, our children will gain an understanding of their local environment and the wider world, and the physical and human characteristics of those places.
-They will develop their knowledge of the location of places on a local, national, and global scale.
-In addition, they will develop a sense of responsibility for sustainability and conservation and how they can be a responsible global citizen.
-They will learn to express their ideas and questions on a variety of topics such as climate change and deforestation and explore the wonder of different biomes throughout the globe.
-Through undertaking fieldwork, pupils will gain a range of transferable skills including teamwork and problem solving.
-With engaging and creative teaching, our aim is for pupils for become curious, excited and passionate about the world around them, its environments and the processes that create and affect them.
+From the geography teaching at Lyppard Grange Primary School, our children will gain an understanding of their local environment and the wider world.
+They will be able to identify human and physical features in each of the places they study and gain an understanding of how human and physical geography can be interconnected.
+As they progress through the school, they develop a deep knowledge, understanding and appreciation of their local area and its place within the wider geographical context as they understand the positioning of our country on a global scale.
+They will develop a sense of responsibility for sustainability and how they can be a responsible global citizen.
+They will learn to express their ideas and questions on a variety of topics such as climate change, trade links, populations, and explore the wonder of different biomes throughout the globe.
+Through undertaking fieldwork, pupils will gain a range of transferable skills including communication, teamwork and problem solving.
+With engaging and creative teaching, our aim is to shape pupils into curious, excited and inspired geographers, with an enthusiasm, appreciation and respect for the world around them.
+In addition, they will gain an understanding of how human and physical processes continue to have an impact on the world around us.

 Bottom Section